Three Red Sea underwater data cables have been cut as Houthi attacks continue in the vital waterway

 “Our team thinks it is plausible that it could have been affected by anchor dragging, due to the amount of marine traffic the region deals with and the low seabed in many parts of the Red Sea,” Seacom said.
 “This can only be confirmed once the repair ship is on site.”

-There are 14 cables now running through the Red Sea, with another six planned, Stronge, the subsea cable expert, said.
+There are 14 cables now running through the Red Sea, with another six planned, said Stronge, the subsea cable expert.

 “We estimate that over 90% of communications between Europe and Asia traverse submarine cables in the Red Sea,” he said.
 “Fortunately, telecom operators have built a high degree of redundancy into the system — there are many cables traversing the Red Sea.”